-1.11 The Radlett Plan has a lifespan of 18 years, taking us to 2036, which is in concurrence with the new Hertsmere Borough's Local Plan.
-We recognise that the Plan will be delivered and implemented by different stakeholders and partners and that it is not a rigid blueprint; instead it provides a framework for change through its stated vision, objectives, policies and projects.
-As new challenges and opportunities are likely to arise over the plan period, the intention is for the Radlett Plan to be reviewed every five years aligned with recent legislation.
+1.19 The Radlett Plan has a lifespan of 18 years, taking us to 2036, which is in concurrence with the new Hertsmere Borough's Local Plan.
+We recognise that the Plan will be delivered and implemented by different stakeholders and partners and that it is not a rigid blueprint but provides a framework for change through its stated vision, objectives, policies and projects.
+The intention is for the Radlett Plan to be reviewed every five years, aligned with recent legislation, as new challenges and opportunities arise.